 Our General Counsel will perform a legal review to ensure that communications forwarded to the Chairman, the Board or any of its members preserve the integrity of the process.
-While the Board oversees management, it does not participate in day-today management functions or business operations, and is not normally in the best position to respond to inquiries with respect to those matters.
+While the Board oversees management, it does not participate in day-to-day management functions or business operations, and is not normally in the best position to respond to inquiries with respect to those matters.
 For example, items that are unrelated to the duties and responsibilities of the Board such as spam, junk mail and mass mailings, ordinary course disputes over fees or services, personal employee complaints, business inquiries, new product or service suggestions, resumes and other forms of job inquiries, surveys, business solicitations or advertisements will not be forwarded to the Chairman, our Board or any of its members.
-In addition, material that is unduly hostile, threatening, illegal or similarly unsuitable will not be forwarded to the Chairman, our Board or any of its members.
-In addition, material that is unduly hostile, threatening, such as the forwarded to local or federal law enforcement authorities.
+In addition, material that is unduly hostile, threatening, illegal or similarly unsuitable will not be forwarded to the Chairman, our Board or any of its members and will not be retained.
+Such material may be forwarded to local or federal law enforcement authorities.